Tetris Party

 is a puzzle video game by Hudson Soft for WiiWare.
 An installment of the Tetris series, the game supports the use of Miis and the Wii Balance Board, and features both local and online multiplayer in addition to several single-player modes unique to the game.

 The game was released in Japan on October 14, 2008, in North America on October 20, 2008, and in Europe and Australia on October 24, 2008.

-A retail version called Tetris Party Deluxe (Note: Known in Japan as Tetris Party Premium (テトリスパーティープレミアム, Tetorisu Pāti Puremiamu)) which was announced by Tetris Online, Inc., Hudson Soft, Nintendo Australia and Majesco Entertainment, was released in 2010 for the Wii and the Nintendo DS systems.
+A retail version called Tetris Party Deluxe (Note: Known in Japan as Tetris Party Premium (テトリスパーティープレミアム, Tetorisu Pāti Puremiamu)) which was announced by Tetris Online, Inc., Hudson Soft, Nintendo Australia and Majesco, was released in 2010 for the Wii and the Nintendo DS systems.
+Nintendo handled physical distribution in Europe.

 A DSiWare version called Tetris Party Live was released in North America on November 22, 2010, and later in the PAL region on December 3, 2010.
 This version is no longer available for purchase as of March 31, 2012.